Generalizing trajectories¶

 2009-06-29 07:03:00 | 1563 | 1097 | 2 | 0 | POINT (116.59098 40.07199) |

-2009-06-29 07:03:05 | 1564 | 1098 | 2 | 0 | POINT (116.59097 40.07200) |
+2009-06-29 07:03:05 | 1564 | 1098 | 2 | 0 | POINT (116.59097 40.072) |

-2009-06-29 07:03:10 | 1565 | 1099 | 2 | 0 | POINT (116.59097 40.07200) |
+2009-06-29 07:03:10 | 1565 | 1099 | 2 | 0 | POINT (116.59097 40.072) |

 Spatiotemporal generalization (TopDownTimeRatioGeneralizer)¶

-tdtr_generalized = mpd.TopDownTimeRatioGeneralizer(original_traj).generalize(tolerance=0.001)
+tdtr_generalized = mpd.TopDownTimeRatioGeneralizer(original_traj).generalize(

 Let's compare this to the basic Douglas-Peucker result:

-fig, axes = plt.subplots(nrows=1, ncols=2, figsize=(19,4))
+fig, axes = plt.subplots(nrows=1, ncols=2, figsize=(19, 4))

-tdtr_generalized.plot(ax=axes[0], column='speed', vmax=20, **plot_defaults)
+tdtr_generalized.plot(ax=axes[0], column="speed", vmax=20, **plot_defaults)

-dp_generalized.plot(ax=axes[1], column='speed', vmax=20, **plot_defaults)
+dp_generalized.plot(ax=axes[1], column="speed", vmax=20, **plot_defaults)

 <Axes: >